AmarjeetYelwande/AutomationTestingOnline/README.md

 ### Booking selection

-    - Booking is allowed even if you do not select the date.
+    - Booking is allowed even if date is elapsed
     - Irrespective of the whether booking information is correct / incorrect you get a message 'must not be null' on booking landing page.
 So booking is never successful.
-    - Booking is allowed for remaining dates of the month which is not expected.
     - When no data is supplied in forms, you get message without mention of the specific field where validation has failed

 ## Execute following commands to setup and test the project in sequence